The term $_POST

 Definition of $_POST in PHP

-is particularly useful because it can support a high volume of data, whereas the $_POST
+is particularly useful because it can support a high volume of data, whereas the $_GET

-superglobal, and how PHP deals with that information once it's submitted.$_POST
+superglobal, and how PHP deals with that information once it’s submitted.

 Setting Up an HTML Form to Use with $_POST

-, the first thing you need to do is have an HTML form for which the $_POST
+, the first thing you need to do is have an HTML form for which the method

 attribute is set to POST.